spidermunkey/timers/dlog/1-10-24/post2.md

 I also need to figure out a way to pull those scripts out of the current project. work on them in a seperate directory and bring them all back in as a module...

+This way if I make an edit I don't have to track down all the edits in different projects to find something that has already been revised.